ibm-cloud-docs/schematics/cli-reference.md

       </tr>
       <tr>
      <td><code>&lt;variable_value&gt;</code></td>
      <td>Optional.
 Enter the value as a string for the primitive types such as `bool`, `number`, `string`, and `HCL` format for the complex variables, as you provide in a `.tfvars` file.
 You need to enter escaped string of `HCL` format for the value, as shown in the example.
-For more information, about how to declare variables in a terraform configuration file and provide value to schematics, see [Using input variables to customize resources](/docs/schematics?topic=schematics-create-tf-config#declare-variable). <br> **Example**<br><pre class="codeblock">
+For more information, about how to declare variables in a Terraform configuration file and provide value to schematics, see [Using input variables to customize resources](/docs/schematics?topic=schematics-create-tf-config#declare-variable). <br> **Example**<br><pre class="codeblock">
 <code>"variablestore": [
                 {
                     "value": "[\n    {\n      internal = 800\n      external = 83009\n      protocol = \"tcp\"\n    }\n  ]",